ava-labs/avalanche-docs/docs/tooling/cli-guides/stop-node.md

 Please note that a stopped node on AWS can still incur cost (such as storage fees).

-Ava Labs is not responsible for the cost incurred from stopping Avalanche node through Avalanche-CLI
+Ava Labs is not responsible for the cost incurred from stopping an Avalanche node with Avalanche-CLI.

 :::